Help! My Dog Just Growled at my Kid

 Fortunately, most dogs will do everything to avoid biting.
 But just as the world's most gentle parent would lash out and attack, if they thought their child was in danger – if ALL the warnings have been ignored – physicality becomes our last straw of communication.

-Because we ALL have a threshold.
+Because we all have a threshold.

 And sometimes, it’s kids (simply doing kid stuff) that make dogs cross that threshold.

-Why and how to start today:
+Where to start today:

-Working exclusively with families with dogs and young children, I see SO much ‘avoidable danger’.
-From injured kids, to dogs being re-homed or euthanized - JUST ONE 'accident' can be devastating for everyone.
+Working exclusively with families with dogs and young children, I see a lot of avoidable danger.
+From injured kids, to dogs being re-homed or euthanized.

-So, if you’ve noticed the subtle signs: your kids being overly affectionate, bossy, or just too rough, and your dog is telling you they need YOUR help - DON'T WAIT.
-It's time to make a sharp U-TURN!
+So, if you’ve noticed the subtle signs: your kids being overly affectionate, bossy, or just too rough, and your dog is telling you they really need your help - don't wait.

-*Create Space
+β Create Space

-*Learn the signs
+β Learn the signs

 Since dogs are talking to us all of the time with their bodies, you can really get a window into their brain when you can read their signals!
-It's the BEST insurance policy against having to use the phrase 'it happened out of the blue' - because reading their BODY LANGUAGE will help you see things coming from WAAAY off!
+It's the best insurance policy against having to use the phrase 'it happened out of the blue' - because reading their BODY LANGUAGE will help you see things coming from WAAAY off!

-*Teach kids SAFE ways to interact
+β Teach kids SAFE ways to interact

 The great thing about kids is that they're sponges.
 Yes, you may have to repeat yourself, but sharing the RIGHT way to pet, play, and live with your dog is the best gift you can give them for their own safety.